 Food stylist Ellie Stern told Money Talks News that she likes to photograph food that isn’t cooked all the way.
 Undercooked burgers look more plump and juicier than ones that have been cooked.
 Stern also likes to use pins to keep the toppings in place and to make the burger look much taller than it actually is.

 And even after all of those crazy measures are taken to make the food look better than it actually is, the photo is still typically retouched.
 Doesn’t seem so appetizing anymore!
 If you want your food to look like the grub in fast food advertisements, you might be better off making it at home—just remember to cook the burger all the way and remove any pins!
-Next, read about these 16 secrets a food stylist won’t tell you.
+Now, read about these secrets food manufacturers don’t tell you that could change the way you eat.